learn-co-students/react-components-as-routes-onl01-seng-ft-030220/README.md

 ```

 While this inline style may be useful for very simple renders, it becomes
-unreasonable when we want to render larger, more complex components, but this
+unreasonable when we want to render larger, more complex, components, but this
 shows that we can be pretty flexible in how we set up our `Route`s.

 If you are interested in seeing the 'under the hood' differences between the